 If your implicit beliefs fall at the other end of the spectrum, you have a growth mindset – incremental theory:

-[You] believe that even basic talents and abilities can be developed over time through experience, mentorship, and so on…and these are the people who go for it.
-(Dweck, 2012)
+[You] believe that even basic talents and abilities can be developed over time through experience, mentorship, and so on… and these are the people who go for it.

 A fixed mindset can often be associated with negative feelings when individuals encounter a setback.
-If we fail to meet goals (say an A+ in a test or a promotion at work), we may feel inadequate – that’s all we’re supposedly capable of after all, innately.
+If we fail to meet goals (say an A+ on a test or a promotion at work), we may feel inadequate.
+That’s all we’re supposedly capable of after all, innately.
 Having a growth mindset, on the other hand, means we view our failures as “development points” and can work on them to succeed.

-Perhaps for readily apparent reasons, Mindset Theory often gets applied in learning contexts, both in academia for students and in workplace coaching, leadership, or professional development.
+Perhaps for readily apparent reasons, mindset theory often gets applied in learning contexts, both in academia for students and in workplace coaching, leadership, and professional development.

-At the start of the 9th grade, they delivered a 25-minute online student session which gave an overview of the growth mindset concept – that pupils could improve their intellectual capacities through various means, e.g., enhancing their learning strategies;
+At the start of the 9th grade, the researchers delivered a 25-minute online student session that gave an overview of the growth mindset concept: that pupils could improve their intellectual capacities through various means (e.g., enhancing their learning strategies).

-Between 1 and 4 weeks later, students went through a second session in which they were invited to learn more about growth mindsets.
+Between one and four weeks later, students went through a second session in which they were invited to learn more about growth mindsets.
 They were given stories from adult role models and older students, as well as interactive reflection sessions on how they might help others learn about a growth mindset.

-One very nice study of pre-school kids demonstrates how a child’s mindset can influence not only their self-image but their learning behaviors and resilience (Pawlina & Stanford, 2011).
+One study of preschool kids demonstrated how a child’s mindset can influence not only their self-image but also their learning behaviors and resilience (Pawlina & Stanford, 2011).
 It suggests that by helping kids develop a sense of self-efficacy and agency, educators can help them tackle challenges with a growth mindset.

-- Give them greater confidence in their ideas; and
+- Give them greater confidence in their ideas

-All of this was related to observable improvements in the kids’ persistence, resilience, and openness to “potential outcomes of difficult situations” (Pawlina & Stanford, 2011: 31).
+All of this was related to observable improvements in the kids’ persistence, resilience, and openness to “potential outcomes of difficult situations” (Pawlina & Stanford, 2011, p.
+31).

 So, how do we put this into practice?

-The authors suggest that teachers and caregivers can help kids in two ways: by providing rationales, and by offering strategies that children can use.
+The authors suggest that teachers and caregivers can help kids in two ways: providing rationales and offering strategies that children can use.

 Adults can help children realize that it’s normal to make mistakes.
 By purposefully reframing errors and slip-ups as part of life, young kids in this study became more accepting of the difficulty at hand.

 Grown-ups can also try putting an optimistic spin on perceived failure, engaging kids in things that they find difficult.
-Use positive reinforcement like: “Now you can do it, and you couldn’t do before!”
-By making it exciting, and by presenting setbacks as a chance to improve, mistakes become part of the package.
+Use positive reinforcement, such as, “Now you can do it, and you couldn’t do before!”
+By making it exciting and presenting setbacks as a chance to improve, mistakes become part of the package.

 Emphasize practice and progress.
 Teachers, parents, and caregivers can help kids focus on the learning process rather than the outcome by doing the same themselves.

-Avoid minimalizing the difficulty of problem-solving.
+Avoid minimizing the difficulty of problem-solving.
 By trivializing situations and labeling them “easy” or “quick,” adults can discourage kids from persevering.
-Try to build enthusiasm without turning children off from trying hard and tackling challenges head-on.
+Try to build enthusiasm without turning children off from trying hard and tackling challenges head on.

 Let children deal with reasonable challenges by themselves.
 There’s no need to shelter kids from problems that they are capable of solving.
 As long as a challenge is not beyond their capabilities, they will learn from the ability to develop their problem-solving skills and from their failures.
 Of course, success in itself is positive reinforcement, so tasks should not be overly complicated.